nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.

 2. This guide will use `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.
-Do **not** follow the Configure a Firewall section yet--this guide includes firewall rules specifically for a ShadowSocks server.
+Do **not** follow the Configure a Firewall section yet--this guide includes firewall rules specifically for a Shadowsocks server.

 3. Update your system: